Fabulamundi Workbook: Contemporary Playwriting and Theatre Translation Practices in Europe

 Supported by the University of Kent, Canterbury, UK

 Principal Investigator: Margherita Laera, Senior Lecturer in Drama and Theatre, University of Kent

 Research Associate: Lianna Mark, PhD Candidate, King’s College London

-Dr Laera will disseminate her findings by the end of the Fabulamundi project in 2020 through a series of publications will allow writers, producers and translators working across the globe to gain knowledge of local conventions and mechanisms in the contexts under scrutiny.
-A key findings report will summarise recommendations for the industry, while a full-length monograph will feature an in-depth discussion of the study, its implications, findings and methods, addressing both the industry and academia.
+The research team will disseminate the project findings in 2020/21 through a series of publications that will allow writers, producers and translators working across the globe to gain knowledge of local conventions and mechanisms in the contexts under scrutiny.
+A key findings report will summarise recommendations for the industry, while a monograph will feature an in-depth discussion of the study, its implications, findings and methods, addressing both the industry and academia.